 Brief Intro: Beijing Capital International Airport is situated in the Shunyi District of the city, about 25 km (about 15.5 miles) northeast of Tiananmen Square, and is China's busiest and most important international airport.
 It consists of three terminal buildings.
 The high standard of services and facilities has attracted 66 airlines to operate here.
 Currently, the airport has flight connections to some 88 domestic and 69 foreign cities.

-Car Rental with Chauffeur: offering this airport pick-up and see-off services
+Car Rental with Chauffeur: offering airport pick-up or see-off service from $40.

 1. From Jan.
-1, 2013, passport holders of 51 countries and regions are granted a visa-free stay of up to 72 hours when taking an international transfer via Beijing Capital Airport.
+1, 2013, passport holders of 51 countries and regions are granted a visa-free stay of up to 72 hours when taking an international transfer via Capital Airport.

 Read details about 72-Hour Visa-Free Transit.

 Terminal 1 of Capital Airport

 Just occupying an area of 60,000 square meters, Terminal 1 has the longest history originating from January, 1980.
 While the larger T2 and T3 were put into use successively, T1 has been the operational base for Hainan Airlines' domestic flights.
 Currently, there is a convenient passage linking T1 and T2, which just takes 5 minutes on foot.

 Airline Companies in T1